Naoya Fujiwara

-Naoya Fujiwara (藤原 直哉, Fujiwara Naoya) is a Japanese professional shogi player ranked 7-dan.
+Naoya Fujiwara (藤原 直哉, Fujiwara Naoya) is a Japanese retired professional shogi player who achieved the rank of 7-dan.

 Early life and apprenticeship

 Fujiwara was born in Kobe on May 27, 1965.
-He was accepted into the Japan Shogi Association's apprentice school at the rank of 6-kyū as a protegee of shogi professional Masakazu Wakamatsu in 1979, and obtained full professional status and the rank of 4-dan in 1989.
+He was accepted into the Japan Shogi Association's apprentice school at the rank of 6-kyū as a protegee of shogi professional Masakazu Wakamatsu in 1979, and obtained full professional status and the rank of 4-dan in 1989 after winning 4th 3-dan League with a record of 16 wins and 2 losses.
+Since he was the first apprentice professional to obtain regular professional status after the start of the Heisei era in January 1989, he was nicknamed "the first Heisei pro".

 Shogi professional

+Fujiwara, Kōji Tanigawa and Keita Inoue were members of the "Kobe Group" led Kunio Naitō because all four were from the Kobe area and connected to Masakazu Wakamatsu.
+(Note: Tanigawa, Inoue and Fujiwara are fellow students of Wakamatsu, while Naitō and Wakamatsu are fellow students of Kingo Fujiuchi.)

 Fujiwara finished the 75th Meijin Class C2 league (April 2016 – March 2017) with a record of 1 win and 9 losses, earning a third demotion point which meant automatic demotion to "Free Class" play.

+On April 1, 2026, the announced Fujiwara had met the conditions for mandatory retirement for "Free Class" players and his retirement would become official upon completion of his final scheduled game of the 2026–2027 shogi season.
+Fujiwara's retirement became official upon losing to Yoshikazu Minami on April 22, 2026, in a 39th Ryūō Group 6 game.
+He finished his career with a record of 486 wins and 566 losses for a winning percentage of 0.462.

 Promotion history

-The promotion history for Fujiwara is as follows:
+The promotion history for Fujiwara was as follows: